 Do you ever wonder what to do with ground turkey?
 I guess I don’t buy it too often or I should say I buy it once in a blue moon.
 We probably don’t buy it too often because I am never sure how I want to prepare it.
-Well I have noticed on a few different blog recipes that have Italian turkey sausage and have wondered if it would be as tasty as the pork version of Italian sausage.
+Well, I have noticed on a few different blog recipes that have Italian turkey sausage and have wondered if it would be as tasty as the pork version of Italian sausage.
 You see I love Italian sausage and was a little skeptical when it came to Italian sausage made with turkey.

 But when wanting to be a little healthier I decided to give turkey Italian sausage a try.
 I was not having much luck when looking for the Italian sausage made with turkey in the stores where I live, so I decide to make my own.
 Frozen ground turkey was abundant in the stores, so that is what I started with.
 Next looking for the right combination of ingredients for Italian seasoning was found on the web.
 There were numerous recipes and I combined a couple of recipes that sounded good to me.

-I decided to make pizza burger with my turkey Italian sausage; it was spicy and heavenly all in one bite.
+I decided to make a pizza burger with my turkey Italian sausage; it was spicy and heavenly all in one bite.
 I added a little cheese in the middle of two burgers and sealed the cheese inside and topped the burgers with a little pizza sauce.
-Mike and our son Adam who were home for dinner when I made these burgers; and they loved them.
+Mike and our son Adam were home for dinner when I made these burgers, and they loved them.
 Move over pork Italian sausage there is a new Italian sausage in town and it is made in a healthier way with turkey.

 I served the pizza burgers with sweet potato fries.
 I will post about the sweet potato fries in the next couple of days.